Differences Between 401k and Roth IRA

 Key Differences

-- Both 401k and Roth IRA aim at enabling the investor to amass a corpus sufficient enough to meet the long-term financial commitments, which become difficult because as people grow old, their capacity to earn comes to a standstill and many aspects like health come into play.
-Though both the retirement instruments have similar goals, they differ in nuances that affect the way the corpus is achieved, and distributions are made to the investors.
-Both of them mainly differ in tax treatment, contributions, investment options, distributions, etc. The contribution to both the plans or accounts is rated from earned income and not from investment or rental income.
+- Both 401k and Roth IRAs aim to enable the investor to amass a sufficient corpus to meet the long-term financial commitments, which become difficult because as people grow old, their capacity to earn comes to a standstill and many aspects like health come into play.
+Though both retirement instruments have similar goals, they differ in nuances that affect how they achieve the corpus and make distributions to the investors.
+They mainly differ in tax treatment, contributions, investment options, distributions, etc. The contribution to both plans or accounts is rated from earned income not investment or rental income.

-- In a 401(k) plan, the employees set aside a portion of their monthly income to be contributed to the 401(k) plan for future purposes.
-These salary-deferral contributions happen before the deduction of income tax from the monthly salary.
-The employer can choose to make its part of the contribution in a number of ways, one of which is that the employer matches the contribution made by the employee subjected to a certain limit.
-Since these contributions are deducted before paying income tax, it reduces the taxable salary and hence provides a tax shield for now.
-But when the investor reaches the retirement age and starts making withdrawals from the amassed corpus, the tax is applied as per the income tax bracket in which the investor falls at that time (which is usually lower).
+- In a 401(k) plan, the employees set aside a portion of their monthly income to contribute to the 401(k) plan for future purposes.
+These salary-deferral contributions happen before the income tax deduction from the monthly salary.
+The employer can make part of the contribution in several ways, one of which is that the employer matches the contribution made by the employee subject to a certain limit.
+Since these contributions are deducted before paying income tax, it reduces the taxable salary and provides a tax shield for now.
+But when the investor reaches retirement age and starts withdrawing from the amassed corpus, the tax is applied as per the income tax bracket in which the investor falls (usually lower).

-- Calculator of Roth IRA, a special variation of plain vanilla IRA, is set up between an investment firm and an individual.
+- A Calculator of Roth IRA, a special variation of plain vanilla IRA, is set up between an investment firm and an individual.
 So, the individual’s employer is not involved in this setup.
-Also, the investment options are not restricted as per the plan provider, and the investors have greater freedom than those of 401(k) plans.
-One of the striking features is that it is funded by after-tax money and avoiding any taxes on the withdrawals.
+Also, the plan provider does not restrict the investment options, and the investors have greater freedom than those of 401(k) plans.
+One of the striking features is that it is funded by after-tax money and avoids any taxes on withdrawals.

 401k vs Roth IRA Comparative Table